 No, feel free to leave our PVC window boxes unpainted.
 They come standard in a bright white color.
 Versatex

 cellular PVC is #1 for longest warranty against fading.
 An inferior grade of PVC or vinyl will fade over time.
 We offer a 15 year warranty straight from us, the manufacturer, allowing you the peace of mind of leaving them unpainted for many years.

 3. Do your window boxes or shutters come in colors or do you paint them for us?

-All boxes standard ship out in white.
+All window boxes ship out in white.
 Recently, however, we've added a professionally sprayed black option for our window boxes for an added cost.
 Many customers will paint themselves, often with leftover shutter paint or siding paint to get an exact match to their homes.
 If you have a painter, contractor, handyman, installer, or handy neighbor then they often may paint and install for you (See questions 1 and 2).
 Our shutters on the other hand are available in 20 various colors.